emqx/emqx-docs/en_US/modules/http_authentication.md

 EMQ X uses the relevant information of the current client as parameters in the device connection event, initiates a request for query permissions to the user-defined authentication service, and processes the authentication request through the returned HTTP **response status code** (HTTP statusCode).

- -Authentication failed: The API returns status codes other than 200 -Successful authentication: API returns 200 status code -Ignore authentication: API returns 200 status code and response body is `ignore`
+ -Authentication failed: API returns 4xx status code -Successful authentication: API returns 200 status code -Ignore authentication: API returns 200 status code and message body ignore

 ## Authentication request